-- NO LATE WORK WILL BE ACCEPTED without prior approval from the instructor.
+NO LATE WORK WILL BE ACCEPTED without prior approval from the instructor.
 Written assignments not submitted prior to the due date and time are not permitted.
-If you have extenuating circumstances please communicate with your instructor. - Late work or exams for extenuating circumstances please contact your instructor and provide appropriate documentation.
+If you have extenuating circumstances please communicate with your instructor.

+Late work or exams for extenuating circumstances - please contact your instructor and provide appropriate documentation.
 You will be required to provide appropriate documentation to support the circumstances once an assignment due date has passed.
 A valid reason for missing an assignment due date are extenuating circumstances only - such as death of a loved one, accidents, and a diagnosis of a debilitating illness.
 All of these circumstances must be supported by documentation.
 If you think your situation falls within these categories - please consult your instructor.

-- Make-up Discussions: There are 4 discussions (25 points each) and there are no make-ups for these.
+Make-up Discussions: There are 4 discussions (25 points each) and there are no make-ups for these.
 Dates for the discussions will be announced in class several days prior.
-Homework will be assigned such as an article or a movie and questions will be provided that you will need to respond to so that you come prepared for our class discussion.
 A discussion can not be re-created.
-Once it has passed no make up is possible.
+Once it has passed - no make up is possible.
 If you have a valid reason for missing the discussion, then you may turn in the hard copy of the discussion page for partial credit prior to the discussion date.
-No emailed copies will be accepted. - Make-up Exams (including quizzes and the final) are only offered at the discretion of the instructor and must be arranged before the originally scheduled test date.
+No emailed copies will be accepted.

+Make-up Exams (including quizzes and the final) are only offered at the discretion of the instructor and must be arranged before the originally scheduled test date.